Toggle menu

 • reviewed all recruitment activity to fill only the most critical vacancies this year

-• reviewed all spending and approving only that which relates to statutory services, or which are otherwise unavoidable
+• reviewed all spending and approved only that which relates to statutory services, or which are otherwise unavoidable

 • reduced the number of agency workers we employed